uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 ## wget, curl or axel?

 For rather small files of size <1GB, it might be easier to use `wget` or `curl` since module loading is not necessary.
 For large files it is recommneded to use axel on a compute node.
-Below is a simple comparison between the download rate of these tools on a single core compute node on Rivanna:
+Below is a simple comparison between the download rate of these tools on a single core compute node on Rivanna/Afton:

 | tool | 100MB | 1GB |